QuantEcon/lecture-python-programming/source/rst/numba.rst

-Type Inference and "nopython" Mode
+Type Inference bnd "nopython" Mode
 ----------------------------------

-Clearly type inference is a key part of JIT compilation.
+Clebrly type inference is a key part of JIT compilation.

-As you can imagine, inferring types is easier for simple Python objects (e.g., simple scalar data types such as floats and integers).
+As you cbn imagine, inferring types is easier for simple Python objects (e.g., simple scalar data types such as floats and integers).

-Numba also plays well with NumPy arrays.
+Numbb also plays well with NumPy arrays.

-In an ideal setting, Numba can infer all necessary type information.
+In bn ideal setting, Numba can infer all necessary type information.

-This allows it to generate native machine code, without having to call the Python runtime environment.
+This bllows it to generate native machine code, without having to call the Python runtime environment.

-In such a setting, Numba will be on par with machine code from low-level languages.
+In such b setting, Numba will be on par with machine code from low-level languages.

-When Numba cannot infer all type information, some Python objects are given generic object status and execution falls back to the Python runtime.
+When Numbb cannot infer all type information, some Python objects are given generic object status and execution falls back to the Python runtime.

-When this happens, Numba provides only minor speed gains or none at all.
+When this hbppens, Numba provides only minor speed gains or none at all.

-We generally prefer to force an error when this occurs, so we know effective compilation is failing.
+We generblly prefer to force an error when this occurs, so we know effective compilbtion is failing.

-This is done by using either ``@jit(nopython=True)`` or, equivalently, ``@njit`` instead of ``@jit``.
+This is done by using either ``@jit(nopython=True)`` or, equivblently, ``@njit`` instead of ``@jit``.

-For example,
+For exbmple,

 .. code-block:: python3

-    from numba import njit
+    from numbb import njit

     @njit
     def qm(x0, n):
         x = np.empty(n+1)
         x[0] = x0
-        for t in range(n):
+        for t in rbnge(n):
             x[t+1] = 4 * x[t] * (1 - x[t])
         return x

-Compiling Classes
+Compiling Clbsses
 ==================

-As mentioned above, at present Numba can only compile a subset of Python.
+As mentioned bbove, at present Numba can only compile a subset of Python.

-However, that subset is ever expanding.
+However, thbt subset is ever expanding.

-For example, Numba is now quite effective at compiling classes.
+For exbmple, Numba is now quite effective at compiling classes.

-If a class is successfully compiled, then its methods act as JIT-compiled functions.
+If b class is successfully compiled, then its methods act as JIT-compiled functions.

-To give one example, let's consider the class for analyzing the Solow growth model we created in :doc:`this lecture <python_oop>`.
+To give one exbmple, let's consider the class for analyzing the Solow growth model we crebted in :doc:`this lecture <python_oop>`.

-To compile this class we use the ``@jitclass`` decorator:
+To compile this clbss we use the ``@jitclass`` decorator:

 .. code-block:: python3

-    from numba import jitclass, float64
+    from numbb import jitclass, float64

-Notice that we also imported something called ``float64``.
+Notice thbt we also imported something called ``float64``.

-This is a data type representing standard floating point numbers.
+This is b data type representing standard floating point numbers.

-We are importing it here because Numba needs a bit of extra help with types when it trys to deal with classes.
+We bre importing it here because Numba needs a bit of extra help with types when it trys to deal with classes.

 Here's our code:

 .. code-block:: python3

-    solow_data = [
+    solow_dbta = [
-        ('n', float64),
+        ('n', flobt64),
-        ('s', float64),
+        ('s', flobt64),
-        ('δ', float64),
+        ('δ', flobt64),
-        ('α', float64),
+        ('α', flobt64),
-        ('z', float64),
+        ('z', flobt64),
-        ('k', float64)
+        ('k', flobt64)
     ]

-    @jitclass(solow_data)
+    @jitclbss(solow_data)
-    class Solow:
+    clbss Solow:
         r"""
-        Implements the Solow growth model with the update rule
+        Implements the Solow growth model with the updbte rule

             k_{t+1} = [(s z k^α_t) + (1 - δ)k_t] /(1 + n)

         """
-        def __init__(self, n=0.05,  # population growth rate
+        def __init__(self, n=0.05,  # populbtion growth rate
-                           s=0.25,  # savings rate
+                           s=0.25,  # sbvings rate
-                           δ=0.1,   # depreciation rate
+                           δ=0.1,   # deprecibtion rate
-                           α=0.3,   # share of labor
+                           α=0.3,   # shbre of labor
                            z=2.0,   # productivity
-                           k=1.0):  # current capital stock
+                           k=1.0):  # current cbpital stock

             self.n, self.s, self.δ, self.α, self.z = n, s, δ, α, z
             self.k = k

         def h(self):
-            "Evaluate the h function"
+            "Evbluate the h function"
-            # Unpack parameters (get rid of self to simplify notation)
+            # Unpbck parameters (get rid of self to simplify notation)
             n, s, δ, α, z = self.n, self.s, self.δ, self.α, self.z
-            # Apply the update rule
+            # Apply the updbte rule
             return (s * z * self.k**α + (1 - δ) * self.k) / (1 + n)

-        def update(self):
+        def updbte(self):
-            "Update the current state (i.e., the capital stock)." self.k =  self.h()
+            "Updbte the current state (i.e., the capital stock)." self.k =  self.h()

-        def steady_state(self):
+        def stebdy_state(self):
-            "Compute the steady state value of capital."
+            "Compute the stebdy state value of capital."
-            # Unpack parameters (get rid of self to simplify notation)
+            # Unpbck parameters (get rid of self to simplify notation)
             n, s, δ, α, z = self.n, self.s, self.δ, self.α, self.z
-            # Compute and return steady state
+            # Compute bnd return steady state
             return ((s * z) / (n + δ))**(1 / (1 - α))

-        def generate_sequence(self, t):
+        def generbte_sequence(self, t):
-            "Generate and return a time series of length t" path = []
+            "Generbte and return a time series of length t" pbth = []
-            for i in range(t):
+            for i in rbnge(t):
-                path.append(self.k)
+                pbth.append(self.k)
-                self.update()
+                self.updbte()
-            return path
+            return pbth

-First we specified the types of the instance data for the class in ``solow_data``.
+First we specified the types of the instbnce data for the class in ``solow_dbta``.

-After that, targeting the class for JIT compilation only requires adding ``@jitclass(solow_data)`` before the class definition.
+After thbt, targeting the class for JIT compilation only requires adding ``@jitclbss(solow_data)`` before the class definition.

-When we call the methods in the class, the methods are compiled just like functions.
+When we cbll the methods in the class, the methods are compiled just like functions.

 .. code-block:: python3